craftcms/docs/docs/5.x/reference/twig/tags.md

 ## `cache`

-This tag will cache a portion of your template, which can improve performance for subsequent requests because they’ll have less work to do.
+This tag will cache the output from a portion of your template, which can improve performance for subsequent requests.

 ```twig
 {% cache %}